 treated by them as being “in dire needs of reforms”.
 But because the sound

-"socialists" don't care about what illness is indeed and lack an
+"socialists" don't care about what illness indeed is and lack an

-appropiate concept of illness, they only sometimes and sporadically polemize
+appropriate concept of illness, they only sometimes and sporadically polemize

 and agitate only against the sinecures of the bosses in medicine, against the